 Leaf or needle arrangement, size, shape, and texture

 Simple, opposite leaves, lobed like an oak leaf; 3 to 8 inches long.

 Dark green in summer; red or burgundy in fall.

 Flower arrangement, shape, and size

-Showy, long-pointed flower clusters bloom in midsummer and last into fall, opening white, gradually changing to pink and then brown.
-Dried clusters can last all winter.
-Fragrant.
+Showy, fragrant, panicle clusters bloom in midsummer and last into fall, opening white, gradually changing to pink and then brown.

 Fruit, cone, nut, and seed descriptions

-The actual fruit (a dry capsule) is not ornamentally important, but the remains of the dry flower heads that surround them do provide winter interest.
+The fruit is dry capsule, not ornamentally important, but the remains of the dry flower heads that surround them do provide winter interest.

 Cultivars and their differences

 Little Honey™ oak-leaved hydrangea (Hydrangea quercifolia 'Little Honey'): Grows 2 to 3 feet high.
 A yellow leaved selection.
 White flowers in 5 to 6 inch clusters.
 Yellow leaves turn a orange-red in fall.

-Pee Wee (Hydrangea quercifolia 'Pee Wee'): White flowers fading to pink; cluster 4 to 5 inches.
-Grows 2 to 4 feet tall.
+Pee Wee oak-leaved hydrangea (Hydrangea quercifolia 'Pee Wee'): Grows 2 to 4 feet high.
+White flowers clusters 4-5 inches long.
 Fall color is red to red-purple.

 Sikes Dwarf oak-leaved hydrangea (Hydrangea nquercifolia 'Sikes Dwarf'): Compact, 2 to 3 feet high.
 White, 3 to 4 inch long flower clusters, fade to pink.
 Fall color is red to red-purple.

-Snowflake (Hydrangea quercifolia 'Snowflake'): Grows 5 to 8 feet high.
-White, double flowers in long clusters.
-5 to 8 feet tall.
+Snowflake oak-leaved hydrangea (Hydrangea quercifolia 'Snowflake'): Grows 5 to 8 feet high.
+White, double flowers in long 12 to 15 inch clusters.
 Red-purple fall color.